swimmingly/yodrew.github.io/_posts/2017-09-23-2017-september-update.md

 Though I have more money (on paper) than I ever had at once in my life, my capacity for money and for the power it represents remain quite limited by ordinary standards.
 I pray it is enough to get me into darkness for 20 days.
 We will see.

 Meanwhile, a new reader contacted me and offered to edit my book.
 She did it in June.
 We corrected lots of typos, spelling and grammatical errors.
-I also cleaned up the appearance of the book's text by eliminating footnotes and underlining words that are links in the PDF or online.
-The new version is up at [leanpub](https://leanpub.com/darkroomretreat)
+I also cleaned up the appearance of the book's text by replacing footnotes with underlined words that are links in the PDF or online.
+The new version is up at [leanpub](https://leanpub.com/darkroomretreat).

 It also includes three crucial new designs: a [silencer](/air#silencer), [fan mount](/air#fan-mount), and [instant sleeping mask](/darkness#sleeping-mask).
 I believe these complete the basic suite of components everyone needs to make a proper darkroom and endure till it is ready to retreat in.

 Ok, till next time.